-lives and works Halle
+lives and works in Halle

 chaebinhan94@gmail.com